-To display the Hyperlink dialog box (Figure 42), click the Hyperlink icon standard toolbar or choose Insert > Hyperlink from the menu bar.
-To t existing text into a link, highlight it before opening the dialog box.
+To display the Hyperlink dialog box (Figure 42), click the Hyperlink icon on the Standard toolbar or choose Insert > Hyperlink from the menu bar.
+To turn existing text into a link, highlight it before opening the dialog box.

-On the left hand si select one of the four types of hyperlink:
+On the left hand side, select one of the four types of hyperlink: